+Note: The closure reasons will vary based on status of case in RHW.
+Refer to RHW Users Guide Chapter 21: Closure for additional instructions for closing cases in RHW.

 ….

 B-605: Customer Notification

 The VR counselor must inform the customer that his or her VR case is being closed before closing the case.
 Notification can be provided in person, by phone, or in writing.
 The notification must include the reason the case is being closed and the availability of post-employment services, if applicable.
 The notice must also include offering or providing a copy of the brochure, "Can We Talk," which outlines the VR appeals procedure if the customer disagrees with the closure.